Jamaican Lottery Phone Scam: 5 Must-Know Tips to Avoid Being Scammed

 The trademark of Jamaican lottery phone scams is requests for upfront fees to claim your prize.
 Do not disclose any financial information to unknown callers, who can use this information to access your accounts and withdraw funds.

-Legitimate lottery operations deduct owed taxes or fees from your winnings - and would never ask you for any form of advanced payment.
+Legitimate lottery operations deduct owed taxes or fees from your winnings - and would never ask you for any form of advance-fee.

 To convince callers they';re legitimate, scammers often call repeatedly and leave voicemail reminders.

 They may even involve your friends or family in unwittingly following up with you about their bogus offer, accessing your personal information from the internet.

 5. Caller Tells You Not to Tell Others